As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 - Basic craft supplies, including a ruler, a marking pen, and sharp scissors.
 A square is helpful in cutting the shape of your banner, and you may need a small saw to trim down the length of your dowel.

 Directions for Making a No-Sew Fall Leaves Banner

 1. The first step is to determine the size of your finished banner.
 I made my banner to fit over of the glass in front of my fireplace.
 My finished banner is 20 inches wide and 21 inches high.
 Decide the height and width you want your banner to be, but add one inch to the length for attaching your top dowel and another inch if you want to have a bottom dowel on your banner.

-3. Trim your dowels to be about two inches longer than the width of your banner (You can make them even longer if you wish).
-Having a dowel on the bottom of your banner is optional, but will help weigh down the bottom and help your banner hang straight.
+3. Trim your dowels to be about two inches longer than the width of your banner.
+(You can make them even longer, if you wish.)
+Having a dowel on the bottom of your banner is optional, but it will help weigh down the bottom and help your banner hang straight.
 However, you may decide to cut the bottom of your banner in a decorative shape (see below), in which case you will not need to add a bottom dowel.